 Other useful tools

-• Colorblinding: This extension simulates what your website looks like to a visitor with a color vision impairment.
+- Colorblinding: This extension simulates how your website appears to a visitor with color vision impairment.

 Link Style

 A focus state is required on all links, so be sure to include it when setting the hover state.
-This adds a solid border to a link when a user tabs to it using their keyboard, which helps keyboard-only users who use the keyboard to navigate instead of a mouse.
+This adds a solid border to a link when a user tabs to it with their keyboard, helping keyboard-only users who navigate without a mouse.

 Make sure horizontal and vertical link groups have enough space to enable users to access them easily.
 Iconography can also help users, giving them another way to distinguish between links and plain text.
 Users understand content more quickly when paired with a visual cue, such as an icon.
 Finally, use descriptive text for links instead of general text like "More" or "Click here."
-Links should have some context to the content they're related to; however, make sure they are kept short and understandable.
+Links should have some context for the content they link to; however, keep them short and understandable.

 When designing links, think about the following states: